+Pensions Liability

-Item Pensions Liability Uncertainties Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.

-Effect if Results differ from Assumption The effects on the net pension liability of changes in individual assumptions can be measured.
+The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £163 million.
 However, the assumptions interact in complex ways.
 During 2016-2017, the Council's actuaries advised that the net pensions liability had increased by £2.6 million as a result of estimates being corrected as a result of experience and increased by £298.0 million as a result of updating of the assumptions.

+Debt Impairment

-Debt Impairment At 31 March 2017, the Council had a balance for long and short term debtors (including council tax, rent arrears and trade debtors) of £50.6 million.
-A review of significant balances suggested that an impairment of doubtful debts of £23.2 million was appropriate.
+At 31 March 2017, the Council had a balance for trade debtors of £22.2 million.
+A review of significant balances suggested that an impairment of doubtful debts of 44% (£9.7 million) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, the provision for bad debts would require to be reviewed to consider the appropriate level of provision.
-However, based upon experience, the bad debt provision is considered adequate.